Unambiguously coded shifts: Languages and shift spaces

 A shift space $X$ is \emph{irreducible} if for every $u,v\in\cL(X)$ there exists a word $w$ such that $uwv\in\cL(X)$.
-It is \emph{minimal} if it does noth contain properly a nonempty shift space.
+It is \emph{minimal} if it does not contain properly a nonempty shift space.
 A minimal shift is irreducible but the converse is false.
+For example, the golden mean shift is irreducible, but not minimal since it contains $a^\Z$.

 A shift space $X$ is called \emph{sofic} if $\cL(X)$ is a rational language.
 As an equivalent definition, $X$ is sofic if it is recognized by a finite automaton $\A$, that is, it is the set of labels of two-sided infinite paths in $\A$.